 1 De Haro

-1 De Haro is a 170,000-sf, four-story office building in San Francisco’s Design District and is comprised of three levels of mass timber construction (cross laminated timber [CLT] and glulam framing]) over one level of concrete.
+1 De Haro is a 170,000 SF four-story office building in San Francisco’s Design District and is comprised of three levels of mass timber construction (cross laminated timber [CLT] and glulam framing]) over one level of concrete.
 While its upper three levels are for office usage, the ground-level concrete podium is for light industrial work.
-The milestone project holds multiple titles, including the CLT building in the City of San Francisco and the first multi-story mass timber building in California.
+The milestone project holds multiple titles, including the first CLT building in the City of San Francisco and the first multi-story mass timber building in California.
 The structure was topped out in February 2020 and the building was ready for occupancy in Summer 2021.

 Mass Timber and Concrete Focus

 Due to poor existing soil conditions the project team needed to reduce the weight of the structure, so they explored the option of mass timber.
 Mass timber also provided a sustainable component to the project as it equates to roughly 2,000-metric tons of stored carbon (in CO2e).